lcalisto/workshop-spatial-graphql/README.md

 ----------
 ## Table of contents

-1 - Create and restore a PostgreSQL database
+1) Create and restore a PostgreSQL database
-2 - Using PostGraphile
+2) Using PostGraphile
-3 - Pagination
+3) Pagination
-4 - Filters
+4) Filters
-5 - Smart tags
+5) Smart tags
-6 - Extending the schema
+6) Extending the schema
-6.2 - Custom queries
-6.1 - Computed columns
-7 - CRUD Mutations
+7) CRUD Mutations
-8 - Authentication
+8) Authentication

 ----------